GalinaP7/GalinaP7/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on software development.
-- 🌱 I’m currently learning data structures.
+- 🌱 I’m currently learning Design & Analysis of Algorithm.
 - 📫 How to reach me: pokitkog@berea.edu
 - 😄 Pronouns: she/her